aditya-88/apoco/README.md

 ## Results ##

-Unless specified an output file location, the program outputs a tab delimited `apoeCounts.tsv` file with the sample name and raw read counts for each `APOE` allele in the current directory as the input.
+Unless specified an output file location, the program outputs a tab delimited `apoeCounts.tsv` file with the sample name and raw read counts for each `APOE` allele in the current directory.

 Example: